jezzsantos/automate/docs/authoring.md

 Drafts can be auto-migrated safely in most cases (see: [Upgrading a Draft](runtime.md#upgrading-a-toolkit)), where there are standard Breaking and Non-Breaking changes.

+!!! warning
-> WARNING: Forced versions of toolkits and/or forced migrations of drafts may leave the Draft in an invalid state that may require fixing manually, or recreating.
+    Forced versions of toolkits and/or forced migrations of drafts may leave the Draft in an invalid state that may require fixing manually, or recreating.
 Safety in these cases cannot be guaranteed.

 ### Publishing a toolkit